Introduction

 The recommended MTU value for a GRE tunnel is 1400 bytes, and the traffic flow inside one is symmetric.

-We now understand the working as well as the configuration of Generic Routing Encapsulation Protocol; let’s discuss the benefits as well as drawbacks associated with it.
+We now understand the working as well as the configuration of Generic Routing Encapsulation Protocol; let’s discuss its features.

 Benefits of Generic Routing Encapsulation